 Let’s go back to one of the approaches discussed above, the one in which I asked the girl if she was single in my first sentence, and I then invited her for a drink in my second sentence.
 Yes, the one where the girl declined my offer with a facial expression which betrayed her internal conflict between the fact that she was attracted to me, and the fact that she felt treated like a commodity.
 If we were to summarise in one simple and concise sentence what went wrong in that approach, what would that sentence be?

 Elaborating the point a bit more, in those sort of cases the girl has the impression that any girl will do for you, and that you approached her just because she happened to be there, but any other decent-looking girl would have be just as good.
 Simply put, by acting like that you make her feel like a commodity, and she won’t be pleased by that.

 And this is why it’s extremely important to show some genuine interest when approaching a girl, as well as having a genuine interaction and acknowledging her at individual level.
-Before people started assigning a name to everything during the Information Age, what I’m about to discuss now could have been referred to as “just being normal.”
-Now that there is a specific name for everything, let’s have a look at why Screening and Qualifying are so important.
+Before people started assigning a name to everything during the Information Age, what I’m about to discuss could have been referred to as “just being normal”.
+Now that there is a specific name for everything, let’s have a look at why Screening and Qualification are so important.